Just what is Eyeliss and why is everyone looking for this ingredient in their eye treatment product?

 And while clinical tests where done only on 20 middle aged volunteers, Sederma was so confident of the effects of this special combination ingredient, that they patented it.

 Eyeliss is not new, it has been used by celebrities and Europeans for years, but it was very expensive.

 However, since then the prices have come down considerably over the last few years and we are beginning to see more and more companies adding it to their skincare line.

 Sounds good right?

 The problem is - according to the clinical studies done by Sederma company - in order for Eyeliss to be effective, the anti-aging product should contain a significant amount............at least 3% to product desirable results.

-This active ingredient is listed right after Matrixyl and Haloxyl – also very important active ingredients to improve the look of the entire fragile eye area.
+Eyeliss creams usually contain Matrixyl and Haloxyl which are known to help improve the look of the entire fragile eye area.